AdonisEnProvence/MusicRoom/README.md

 It’s also possible to create private MTV rooms that only invited users can join.

-When joining a MTV room, depending on their permissions, users should be able to suggest a track, vote for other tracks and control the player (play, pause, play next track).
+When joining an MTV room, depending on their permissions, users should be able to suggest a track, vote for other tracks and control the player (play, pause, play next track).

 Users can chat and follow other users in the MTV room.